Inedo/inedo-docs/ProGet/administration/security/api-keys.md

 ### Creating and Managing API Keys {#creating-keys}

-To create or manage API keys, go to `Administration` > `API Keys and Access Logs`.
+To create or manage API keys, go to `Administration` > `API Keys`.
 You will be presented with a list of API keys in the system, as well as the ability to edit, delete, and create new ones.

 The most important property of an API key is the **Key**.
 This is an arbitrary string that acts like a password, so make sure to treat it like one.
 You can set the key value to anything you'd like, or let ProGet auto-generate a value for you.